APU Malawi Education Foundation (APU-MEF)

 - To advance education in Malawi through the provision of scholarships.

 More specifically, APU – MEF is a foundation committed to supporting the operation and construction of Atsikana Pa Ulendo Girls Education Project located in rural Malawi.
 This school, founded in 2006 by Canadian teacher Christie Johnson, and Malawian teacher Memory Mdyetseni, is an all girls secondary school that provides high quality education to 360 students, most of whom are on full scholarship.

-APU-MEF held its sixth Annual General Meeting (AGM Minutes) on January 26, 2016.
+APU-MEF held its eleventh Annual General Meeting (AGM Minutes, November 2020) on November 16, 2020.
 The Executive Director’s Report contained in these Minutes summarizes our progress to date.
-APU-MEF Financial Statements, 2015 may be read at this link: APU MEF Financial Statements July 31, 2015.
+APU-MEF Financial Statements, 2019-2020 may be read at this link.

 APU – MEF Directors

 All of our directors are sponsors of students and or donors towards construction projects as well as active volunteers serving on various committees.